-My partner Ryan and I did Hypnobirthing classes with you in March 2008, before the birth of our daughter Berlin.
-I wanted to let you know that we just welcomed a little boy into our family!
+My partner Ryan and I did Hypnobirthing classes with you in March 2008, before the birth of our first daughter Berlin.
+Since then, I wanted to let you know that we just welcomed a little boy into our family!
 He was born on the 27th August 2010 and we named him Madden James.
 Once again, Hypnobirthing provided us with a beautiful birth experience, a peaceful labour without drugs.

 On the Thursday morning, three days after my due date, I began to get really mild irregular surges.
 At ten o’clock, we called our friend Lisa, who had agreed to look after Berlin for us, to tell her it was probably a good idea for her to come over just in case we had to rush to the birth centre (with Berlin, labour had only been two and a half hours long, so I was preparing for this labour to be even quicker).
 Of course, as soon as Lisa arrived, the surges went away almost completely – very disappointing!
 The surges returned again later in the afternoon, once again irregular, but never more than ten minutes apart.